Elkoumy/shareprom/README.md

 * Installation of sharemind client, that could be either on one of the 3 servers or a separate machine.
 Also, we need to share the key of the client on the 3 servers so they can trust the client applications.
 * All the importing process of the CSV files should be performed using sharemind csv-importer.
-* The installation of linux package apt-transport-https Furthermore, to run the application, the following sharemind packages should be installed:
+* The installation of linux package apt-transport-https
-* sharemind-server
-* libsharemind-mod-algorithms
-* libsharemind-mod-shared3pdev or libsharemind-mod-shared3p
-* libsharemind-mod-tabledb-hdf5
-* scc
-* secrec-stdlib

 You can download a pre-installed sharemind virtual machine from this link for free from sharemind's [website](https://sharemind.cyber.ee/).